havenweb/haven/README.md

 * The script will give you your initial login information, enjoy your new blog!
 * Note, there are no backups setup.
 You may want to backup the database (PostgreSQL) and uploaded images (`/home/pi/simpleblog/storage`).

+## Other Linux Systems

+Given the differences between Linux platforms I can't give fool-proof deployment instructions for every platform but take a look at the two bash scripts in `deploymentscripts/lib/bash/`.
+They are the steps used for installing dependencies and the Haven application in the automated AWS deployment.
+There may be differences depending on your distribution.